Cathcart District Railway: Raising capital and constructing the line

 Prior to this the Caledonian Railway had intended to apply for powers to subscribe for shares in the CDR and to work it, but a difference of opinion about the connection to the G&SWR lines resulted in the Caledonian withdrawing for the time being.
-In the 1881 session, however the Caledonian relented and the Caledonian Railway (Additional Powers) Act empowered it to subscribe 50% of the share issue, and to manage and work the line.
+In the 1881 session, however the Caledonian relented and the Caledonian Railway (Additional Powers) Act 1881 (44 & 45 Vict. c. cxix) empowered it to subscribe 50% of the share issue, and to manage and work the line.
 Only now, on 7 December 1881, did the company issue a prospectus inviting public subscription.
 The Caledonian would work and maintain the line for 45% of gross receipts.

 Share subscription proceeded satisfactorily, but on 22 November 1882 the company asked the Caledonian to agree to a proposal to construct only the eastern arm of the circle, "due to a lack of support in the district".
 This meant building only the section from Cathcart Junction via Queens Park and Mount Florida to Cathcart.
 The Caledonian agreed to this.

 Tenders for construction were quickly obtained, and Alex Coghill & Co were awarded the contract in the sum of £76,571 on 10 January 1883; Coghill had no railway construction experience and his tender was substantially cheaper than the others.
 In fact Coghill was unable to progress the work properly, and left certain buildings alongside railway cutting earthworks in a dangerous situation.
 A major disagreement over payments arose and on 14 November 1883 Coghill discontinued work on the line.

-Amid demands for compensation from Coghill, the Company relet the contract to Morrison and Mason in the sum of £76,407.
-The Company had lost a considerable sum in employing Coghill, and his own company went into liquidation.
+Amid demands for compensation from Coghill, the company relet the contract to Morrison and Mason in the sum of £76,407.
+The company had lost a considerable sum in employing Coghill, and his own company went into liquidation.

-In April 1885 the Pollok Estates asked if the Company would wish to extend the line to the west of Cathcart, if offered the land at agricultural values.
+In April 1885 the Pollok Estates asked if the company would wish to extend the line to the west of Cathcart, if offered the land at agricultural values.
 This appears to reinstate the originally intended circle route, and was provisionally accepted by the CDR.

 Major General Hutchinson inspected the line on 11 February 1886 and approved it for opening as far as Mount Florida subject to some minor detail work.
 A special train for civic dignitaries ran on 27 February and the public opening was on Monday 1 March 1886, worked by the Caledonian.
 1+1/4 mi of railway had been constructed.
 It was double as far as Crosshill, and single to Mount Florida.